-Race a bigger health care barrier than insurance statusNovember 8th, 2013 in Health /
+Race a bigger health care barrier than insurance statusNovember 8, 2013 by Valerie Debenedette in Medicine & Health / Health

 Race appears to be a larger factor in disparities in health care use than whether or not a person has health insurance, finds a new study in the Journal of Health Care for the Poor and Underserved.
 Blacks, Hispanics, and especially Asians are less likely than non-Hispanic Whites to access health care even if they have health insurance.
 However, having health insurance does increase the use of the health care system in minority populations.